-Action Body Date Endorsed in the interim State Council 2015-03-28 Amended (but not endorsed) State Council 2015-05-30 Interim Status Extended State Executive 2015-06-02 Amended and Interim Status Extended State Executive 2015-06-24 Interim Status Extended State Council 2015-07-25 Amended and Interim Status Extended State Executive 2015-09-16 Amended and Endorsed State Council 2015-10-17 Amended State Executive 2018-12-20 Amended (with an effective date of 1 March 2019) State Council 2019-02-23 Amended State Executive 2019-04-18 Amended State Executive 2019-06-20 Amended State Executive 2019-09-19 Amended State Council 2020-02-22 the election occurs.
+Action Body Date Endorsed in the interim State Council 2015-03-28 Amended (but not endorsed) State Council 2015-05-30 Interim Status Extended State Executive 2015-06-02 Amended and Interim Status Extended State Executive 2015-06-24 Interim Status Extended State Council 2015-07-25 Amended and Interim Status Extended State Executive 2015-09-16 Amended and Endorsed State Council 2015-10-17 Amended State Executive 2018-12-20 Amended (with an effective date of 1 March 2019) State Council 2019-02-23 Amended State Executive 2019-04-18 Amended State Executive 2019-06-20 Amended State Executive 2019-09-19 Amended State Council 2020-02-22

-Election Period: Defined as the period from when nominations for any election are opened until suitability to be a candidate.

-Probity Check: A probity check investigates the background of an individual to determine their nominee being the time commencing when all probity-related nomination documentation has been sent to the Probity Panel, and concluding when a probity decision has been reported to the Returning Officer.
+Election Period: Defined as the period from when nominations for any election are opened until the election occurs.
+Probity Check: A probity check investigates the background of an individual to determine their suitability to be a candidate.
+Decision-making period: The period when the Probity Panel considers and comes to a decision about a nominee being the time commencing when all probity-related nomination documentation has been sent to the Probity Panel, and concluding when a probity decision has been reported to the Returning Officer.